myuusubi/SteamDew/README.md

 Unlike `SteamNetHelper`, it does not inherit from `GalaxyNetHelper`.
 However, it does use the GalaxyInstance to get the Galaxy ID, so that players can still use their save files that used Galaxy IDs.
+- `SteamDewNetUtils.cs`: These are some utility functions used by our client and server implementations.
+They convert Stardew Valley's OutgoingMesssage into raw memory that can be passed to the Steam Networking Sockets, and convert received messages to Stardew Valley's IncomingMessage format.

 #### Harmony Patches